axelmichel/runningmate/README.md

 # RunningMate

 RunningMate is a Python-based application designed to process, analyze, and visualize activity data.
-Currently, it supports TCX files.
+The current release supports cycling, running and walking activity data in form of `tcx` files.
+The application is built using the [PyQt6](https://pypi.org/project/PyQt6/) library for the GUI, Pandas for data processing, and [folium](https://python-visualization.github.io/folium/latest/) for visualization.

+The app does not store any of your data outside of your local machine.
+All collected data can be found in the `runningData` folder within your home directory.
+The imported `tcx` files are zipped, and the extracted data is stored in a SQLite database.
+Uploaded media files are stored in the `media` folder.
+Generated images like track maps or elevation charts are located in the `images` folder.
+In the current Version this app does not support multiple users.

 ## Features
-- **Parse TCX Files**: Extract running data from TCX files.
-- **Data Processing**: Clean and structure activity data for analysis.
+- Map of each track.
+- Elevation graph.
+- Abstract map image of the track to share or use as overlay for images.
-- **Statistical Computation**: Generate key metrics such as distance, pace, heart rate, and elevation gain.
+- Calculation and visualization of key metrics such as distance, pace, speed, heart rate, power,and elevation gain.
-- **Visualization**: Create interactive graphs to analyze running performance (Abstract Map, Elevation)
-- **Database Management**: Store and retrieve running records efficiently.
-- **Excel Integration**: Export the data into Excel files.

 ## Installation